HPE security service

 [Redfish action](/docs/concepts/performing_actions/#performing-actions)

-URI provided by the HpeHttpsCert
+URI provided by the `HpeHttpsCert` data type at

-The following example shows how to generate an iLO 6 CSR with HPE iLOrest.
-Note that HPE iLOrest requires a specific order of the parameters.
+The following example shows how to generate an iLO 6 CSR with

 POST {{iloURI}}/redfish/v1/Managers/1/SecurityService/HttpsCert/Actions/